 Extras & Upgrades on the Luxury Inca Trail Hike

-We will continue walking to the beautiful Inca site of Runkurakay, one of the checkpoints and the beginning of the original Royal Inca trail to Machu Picchu, known as Qhapaq Ñan.
-We continue on to Sayakmarka, one of the most beautiful Inca remains on our Luxury Inca trail hike and after 3hs we will reach the campsite at Chaquicocha (3600mt /11,811ft).
+After lunch, we will continue walking to the beautiful Inca site of Runkurakay, one of the checkpoints on the Inca Trail and the beginning of the original Royal Inca road to Machu Picchu, known as Qhapaq Ñan.
+We continue on to Sayakmarka, one of the most beautiful Inca remains on our Luxury Inca trail hike, and then another 3h until we reach Chaquicocha (3600mt /11,811 ft).

 If you’re feeling adventurous you may wish to hike Huayna Picchu or Machu Picchu Mountain, but take note: this requires an extra permit, and they can sell out well in advance!
 Be sure to tell us at booking if you would like to add one of these hikes.
 For more tips on what to see, check out our Visiting Machu Picchu page.